JieyuWu/ToyotaMod/Nissan.md

 ### Instrument Cluster
 To access the instrument cluster you can follow this video [https://youtu.be/gkA1WDu8cq0](https://youtu.be/gkA1WDu8cq0).
 You do NOT need to disconnect the instrument cluster itself as shown in the video.
 Just put it to the side.
 The cable is long enough.

-The ADAS module is on the right side as marked by the error.
+The ADAS module is on the right side as marked by the arrow.
 Pay extra attention as the adapter marked with the X also fits the nissan leaf car harness provided by comma ai.

 ![image](https://razem.io/blog/20/12/19/OpenpilotNissanLeafICPart1/assets/leaf_ic_instruction.jpg)